ArtFXDev/silex-doc/docs/td/Silex/Client/event-loop.md

 [ExecutionInThread](https://github.com/ArtFXDev/silex_client/blob/dev/silex_client/utils/thread.py) a callable class so each DCC can customise it to work with its threading features. (see the Silex Plugins page for more infos)

-For example, maya provides the method [`executeDefered` and `executeInMainThreadWithResult`](https://knowledge.autodesk.com/support/maya/learn-explore/caas/CloudHelp/cloudhelp/2018/ENU/Maya-Scripting/files/GUID-9B5AECBB-B212-4C92-959A-22599760E91A-htm.html) wich both takes a callable as a parameter.
+For example, Maya provides the method [`executeDefered` and `executeInMainThreadWithResult`](https://knowledge.autodesk.com/support/maya/learn-explore/caas/CloudHelp/cloudhelp/2018/ENU/Maya-Scripting/files/GUID-9B5AECBB-B212-4C92-959A-22599760E91A-htm.html) wich both takes a callable as a parameter.

-- `executeDefered` is not blocking, it's juste adding the callable to maya's own event loop without returning the result.
+- `executeDefered` is not blocking, it's juste adding the callable to Maya's own event loop without returning the result.
 - `executeInMainThreadWithResult` is blocking, the call will block the event loop until the function is executed and then return the result.

-In our case, we don't want to to use `executeInMainThreadWithResult`, since it is blocking, if the command takes time there is no way for the event loop to do something else while waiting for the result, the websocket connection will break, and if other actions are running at the same time they will all be stuck.
+In our case, we don't want to to use `executeInMainThreadWithResult`, since it is blocking, if the command takes time there is no way for the event loop to do something else while waiting for the result, the websocket connection will break, and if other actions are running at the same time they will all be stuck 😔

 That's why we use `executeDefered`.
 That way, the call is not blocking, but there is still a problem: how do we get the result ?